Bioflavonoids, also called flavonoids, are a group of plant-based compounds that may be good for human health.

 You may find many bioflavonoid-rich foods in your refrigerator or pantry.
 Food sources of bioflavonoids include:

 - red peppers

 - sweet potatoes

-When reading labels, it’s helpful to know that bioflavonoids are divided into five subcategories.
+Bioflavonoids are available as supplements, too.
+When reading labels, it’s helpful to know that bioflavonoids are divided into several subcategories.
+The main ones include:

-Supplements are another option if you’re interested in consuming more bioflavonoids, though many people are able to get enough of these antioxidants with a diet rich in whole fruits and vegetables.
+Supplements are an option if you’re interested in consuming more or specific bioflavonoids, though many people may already get enough from their diet.

 It’s important to talk with a healthcare professional if you’re thinking of taking a new supplement.

 Currently, there is no Dietary Reference Intake (DRI) suggestion for flavonoids from the National Academy of Sciences (